What to Expect From Radiation Therapy

-The effect external radiation therapy has on your skin is similar to the effect that exposure to the sun can have.
-You can expect to see some changes in coloration.
-The skin may look red, sunburned, or tanned.
-It may also appear swollen or blistered.
+The way external radiation therapy affects your skin is similar to what happens when you spend time in the sun.
+It may look red, sunburned, or tanned.
+It may also get swollen or blistered.
 Your skin may also become dry, flaky, or itchy.
 Or it may start to peel.

 - Don't wear tight clothing over the area that's being treated.